-Another one of those students is Issmar Ventura, a recent graduate who majored in communication and minored in intelligence analysis.
+Another one of those students is Issmar Ventura, who majored in communication and minored in intelligence analysis.
 He has overcome a wide variety of challenges by learning more about well-being and studying hard at Mason.
 “I've had to overcome financial problems; being a first-generation Hispanic student … becoming fluent in English; going through tough, toxic relationships; … domestic violence problems; alcohol management; low self-esteem; health issues; and many more,” he said.
 “Despite it all, I still stand strong and will never give up.
 I'll be the great reporter I've always dreamed [of becoming].”

 A distinctive benefit of the scholarships, beyond the $1,000 award to each recipient, is the one-on-one mentoring program.
 Scholarship winners meet regularly with someone from Mason’s faculty or staff who has well-being expertise and commits to building a supportive relationship with the student to whom he or she is matched.
 “What I enjoy most is that I have a personal mentor now who I can talk to about my well-being and set goals for myself,” said Ventura.